ivapylibs/Surveillance/README.md

 # Surveillance

-The surveillance system for the project SuperviseIt
+The surveillance system for SuperviseIt project.

 ## Install

-### Dependencies

 Install the following repositories from the source: